kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 <a name="jsRequireJS"></a>
 ### JavaScript...RequireJS Specifically
-As mentioned earlier, my primary goal while developing this site was to maintain total control over all of its front-end code, especially the JavaScript.
-And I'm proud to say that I reached this goal.
+As mentioned earlier, my primary goal while developing this site was to maintain total control over all the front-end code, especially the JavaScript.
+I'm proud to say I achieved this goal.

-The best thing about kaidez.com's JavaScript code is that it's not 100% jQuery-dependent...lots of pure JS is implemented. jQuery is certainly used on the site, it just wasn't my default position when writing JS code...like it has been in the past.
+The best thing about this site's JavaScript is that it's not 100% jQuery-dependent...lots of pure JS is implemented. jQuery is certainly used on the site, it just wasn't my default position when writing JS code...like it has been in the past.

 Many leaders in the developer community are pushing for other devs to use more pure JavaScript and less jQuery in their work.
 For my money, [Remy Sharp](http://remysharp.com/2013/04/19/i-know-jquery-now-what/) and [Todd Motto](http://toddmotto.com/is-it-time-to-drop-jquery-essentials-to-learning-javascript-from-a-jquery-background/) have provided the most compelling arguments here.